thawatchaiUdjan/food-order-app/README.md

 - **Database**: MySQL on Microsoft Azure.
 - **Image Storage**: Cloudinary.

+## User Registration and Access

+- **Registration**: Before using the application, you need to register an account.
+The registration process allows you to create a new user profile with your preferred credentials.
+- **Admin Access**: For administrative purposes, you can log in with the following credentials:
+  - **Username**: `admin`
+  - **Password**: `admin`

+  Note that these credentials provide administrative access to manage application settings and user data.
+It is recommended to change the default admin credentials after your first login to ensure security.

 ## Service Availability

 If you encounter any issues accessing the application, it could be due to one of the following reasons: